must-lleibl/MArea/README.md

 I And PEMapModder will write private plugin like ^private area protector^ but even better.

-Dont copy the code without our permition and let us work please.
+Dont copy the code without our permission and let us work please.

-I dont want to submit this plugin right now but will in future.
+I dont want to submit this plugin right now but I will in future.

 ==============================================================================================